learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Visualize the model fit

-Our R-squared score tells us that this appears to be a very good fit (remember r2 ranges from 0(poor) to 1(best)).
-Let's visualize the learnt function below with our scatter plot from earlier and see how well it fits.
+Our R-squared score tells us that this appears to be a very good fit (remember $r^2$ ranges from 0 (poor) to 1 (best)).
+Let's visualize the learned function below with our scatter plot from earlier and see how well it fits.

 ```python